OpenAcousticDevices/AudioMoth-Play/README.md

 # AudioMoth-Filter-Playground #
-A web-based analysis tool for experimenting with filter and amplitude threshold settings available in the [AudioMoth Configuration App](https://github.com/OpenAcousticDevices/AudioMoth-Configuration-App).
+A web-based analysis tool for experimenting with the filter and trigger settings available in the [AudioMoth Configuration App](https://github.com/OpenAcousticDevices/AudioMoth-Configuration-App).

 Available online at [playground.openacousticdevices.info](http://playground.openacousticdevices.info).